H2O / 20 : Elemental Retribution

 Booth Playhouse, Blumenthal Performing Arts Center | 130 North Tryon Street, Charlotte, NC 28202

-HEAVEN is an artivist roller coaster ride through conflict and harmony, unrest, chaos, courage and kindness.
+HEAVEN is a modern fairy tale roller coaster ride through conflict and harmony, chaos, courage and kindness.

 Supported by Mother Mary and the ghost of Maria-Helena's murdered brother, she discovers it hidden under the treasures of a narcissistic Pinocchio.
 To give up the lamp, Pinocchio must lose his treasures and become a real “Mensch” - with the help of the audience, whose own response and participation may change events in HEAVEN.